eWaterCycle/infra/README.md

 shared_data_source: dcache
 # If set to samba you need to run the file server, see next chapter
 # shared_data_source: samba
+# When using source samba you need to also give the ip of the file server
+# This can be retrieved with `vagrant ssh fileserver -c 'ip addr show eth1'`
+# private_smb_server_ip:
+#   - <ip of file-server>
+# When using source samba you need to also give a password
+# it is hardcoded in vagrant-provision-file-server.yml to samba
+# samba_password: samba
 dcache_ro_token: <dcache macaroon with read permission>
 rclone_cache_dir: /data/volume_2
 # Directory where /home should point to